-NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of the shareholders of Cosa Resources Corp. (the "Company") will be held at 700 - 1090 West Georgia Street, Vancouver, British Columbia on April 12, 2023 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of the shareholders of Cosa Resources Corp. (the "Company") will be held at 1723-595 Burrard Street, Vancouver, British Columbia on June 18, 2025 at 10:00 a.m.
 (Vancouver time).
-At the Meeting, the shareholders will receive the financial statements for the year ended October 31, 2022, together with the auditor's report thereon, and consider resolutions to:
+At the Meeting, the shareholders will receive the financial statements for the year ended December 31, 2024, together with the auditor's report thereon, and consider resolutions to:

-- 1. fix the number of directors at five; - 2. elect directors for the ensuing year; - 3. appoint D&H Group LLP, Chartered Accountants, as auditor of the Company for the ensuing year; - 4. authorize the directors to determine the remuneration to be paid to the auditor; - 5. consider and, if deemed appropriate, approve by ordinary resolution, the ratification and approval of an advance notice policy adopted by the board of directors, as more particularly set out in the section of the information circular entitled "Particulars of Matters to be Acted Upon Ratification and Approval of Advance Notice Policy" - 6. transact such other business as may properly be put before the Meeting.
+- 1. fix the number of directors at seven; - 2. elect directors for the ensuing year; - 3. appoint D&H Group LLP, Chartered Accountants, as auditor of the Company for the ensuing year; - 4. authorize the directors to determine the remuneration to be paid to the auditor; - 5.
+To consider, and if deemed advisable to adopt, a resolution annexed as Schedule "B" to the Information Circular, ratifying and confirming the Company's Stock Option Plan; and - 6. transact such other business as may properly be put before the Meeting.

-The Company's board of directors (the "Board") has fixed February 27, 2023 as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting and at any adjournment or postponement thereof.
+The Company's board of directors (the "Board") has fixed May 12, 2025 as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting and at any adjournment or postponement thereof.
 Each registered shareholder at the close of business on that date is entitled to such notice and to vote at the Meeting in the circumstances set out in the Circular.